 Interannual and longer variability of the AMOC/AMHT at 26.5°N is dominated by changes in the upper-ocean geostrophic flows between the Bahamas and Canary Islands (McCarthy et al. 2012).
-However, the Florida Current volume transport, which is measured by a submarine cable between Florida and the Bahamas and is part of the MOC estimate at 26.5°N, has exhibited an intensification of its interannual variability since around 2014 (Dong et al. 2022; Volkov et al. 2020).
+However, the Florida Current volume transport, which is measured by a submarine cable between Florida and the Bahamas and is part of the AMOC estimate at 26.5°N, has exhibited an intensification of its interannual variability since around 2014 (Dong et al. 2022; Volkov et al. 2020).
 In 2021, the Florida Current volume transport was 30.8 ± 0.5 Sv, which is slightly below its long-term (1982–2021) mean value of 31.8 ± 0.1 Sv, but not significantly different from the 2020 mean value of 31.2 ± 0.6 Sv.

 A new method for combining satellite sea level observations with historical hydrographic measurements (CTD and Argo) and PIES data has been developed and used to derive the AMHT at 34.5°S (Kersalé et al. 2021) (red curve in Fig. 3.21d).
 The average AMHT during 2013–17 was 0.5 ± 0.2 PW, with a peak-to-peak range of 4.6 PW and a daily standard deviation of 0.8 PW.
 The daily AMHT and AMOC at 34.5°S exhibit a strong positive correlation with the northward transport in the AMOC upper cell (r=0.96; black curve in Fig. 3.21d) and a modest negative correlation with the southward volume transport in the AMOC abyssal cell (r=-0.52).
 The AMHT estimate seasonal cycle has a prevailing semi-annual period and a maximum equatorward heat transport in July to September and December to January.
 The four-year record (2013–17) reveals a weak positive AMHT trend of 0.14 ± 0.18 PW year-1, not statistically different from zero.

 Combination of satellite altimetry and in situ hydrography data provides information on the state of the AMOC/AMHT in 2021.
 Updated AMOC/AMHT estimates at 41°N (Fig. 3.22a), based on satellite altimetry and Argo measurements (Willis 2010; Hobbs and Willis 2012), are about 20% and 25% below their average values in 2021, respectively.
 The reduction in the AMOC was largely due to a weaker than normal upper-ocean northward geostrophic transport.
 The reduction in the AMHT, however, was due to a southward anomaly in Ekman transport, while the upper ocean geostrophic temperature transport had a positive anomaly.
 The geostrophic temperature transport anomaly was due to the temperature in the upper 1000 m being warmer than usual in 2021 as evidenced by Argo data (not shown).
 Therefore, even though there was less upper-ocean northward transport, there was greater net heat transport.
 These estimates may change after satellite altimetry and Argo data undergo additional validation, quality control, and improvements.
-Similar to the estimates at 26.5°N (Fig. 3.21c), the AMOC/AMHT at 41°N in 2009–21 is 10–20% lower than they were in 2004–08 without any indication of a rebound.
-While the AMOC and AMHT trends for 2002–21 are negative at 41°N (−0.13 ± 0.14 Sv yr-1 and −0.002 ± 0.009 PW yr-1, respectively), they are not statistically significantly different from zero
+Similar to the estimates at 26.5°N (Fig. 3.21c), the AMOC/AMHT at 41°N in 2009–21 were 10–20% lower than they were in 2004–08 without any indication of a rebound.
+While the AMOC and AMHT trends for 2002–21 are negative at 41°N (−0.13 ± 0.14 Sv yr-1 and −0.002 ± 0.009 PW yr-1, respectively), they are not statistically significantly different from zero.